rust-lang/rfcs/text/3537-msrv-resolver.md

 ## Cargo config

-We'll add a `build.resolver.precedence ` field to `.cargo/config.toml` that will control the control pick the mechanisms for preferring one compatible version over another.
+We'll add a `build.resolver.precedence ` field to `.cargo/config.toml` which will control the package version prioritization policy.

 ```toml
 [build]